UniSwarm/uDevkit-SDK/support/archi/pic32mm/README.md

 PIC32MM family is a low power high-performance 32 bits range.

-This family is spitted into two sub-families :
+This family is splitted into two subfamilies :

 * GPL : low pin count (20 to 36) with a small set of peripherical
 * GPM : medium pin count (28 to 64) with more periphericals and USB communication